Checking oil pressure

 - The crankcase ventilation system is faulty.

-- The seal bore is damaged, scratched, deformed, or worn.
+- The seal hole is damaged, scratched, deformed or ground down.

 - The seal is damaged or worn.